Kay Scarpetta

-Kay Scarpetta is a fictional character inspired by former Virginia Chief Medical Examiner Marcella Farinelli Fierro MD (retired).
-She is the protagonist in a series of crime novels written by Patricia Cornwell noted for its use of recent forensic technology in Scarpetta's investigations.
+Kay Scarpetta is a fictional character inspired by former Virginia Chief Medical Examiner Marcella Farinelli Fierro.
+She is the protagonist in a series of crime novels written by Patricia Cornwell noted for their use of recent forensic technology.

-The name Scarpetta is a diminutive, meaning Little Shoe, as revealed in the 2009 novel The Scarpetta Factor, which points out that the underlying pun is similar to Caligula, which means Little Boot in Latin.
+The name "Scarpetta" is a diminutive, meaning "little shoe", as revealed in the 2009 novel The Scarpetta Factor, which points out that the underlying pun is similar to "Caligula", which means "little boot" in Latin.
 The novel features a website named Caligula, which is involved indirectly in the murder of a young woman.

 Fictional character biography

 Family background: Born in Miami, Florida, on June 12, 1954, the first child of Kay and Dorothy ("Doro") Scarpetta, who had both emigrated from Verona, Italy.
 She is of Italian descent on both sides of her family.
 As a young girl she watched her father Kay die from leukemia.

 Education: Johns Hopkins School of Medicine, Baltimore, and Georgetown Law School.
 She has certificates, including from Cornell University, Johns Hopkins University and Georgetown University.

 Employment: In the early novels Scarpetta works in Richmond as the Chief Medical Examiner for the Commonwealth of Virginia and as a member of faculty at Virginian Medical Center (VMC).
 She resigns after the events of The Last Precinct, moving to Florida to become a private forensic consultant.
 Scarpetta returns to Virginia in Trace, convincing herself that she was fired from her position at the request of her replacement, Dr Joel Marcus.
 In Predator Scarpetta becomes the head of the National Forensic Academy in Hollywood, Florida, a private institution founded by her wealthy niece, Lucy.
 In The Book of the Dead Scarpetta has relocated as a freelance forensic examiner/expert to Charleston, South Carolina.
 In Scarpetta (2008) she has moved to Massachusetts, where she is an M.E., but she and Benton also share an apartment in New York City.
 In The Scarpetta Factor (2009) she is working full-time and Wesley is working part-time in New York.

 Appearance: Blonde and a sharp dresser, with a wardrobe of designer suits.

 Character: A perfectionist and workaholic.
 She loves to cook, particularly Italian food, and makes everything from scratch, including pasta and bread.
 She has a beautiful home built to her specifications, including a restaurant kitchen.
 She drives a Mercedes, which she replaces often.

 Relationships: Married to Tony Benedetti while at law school.
 Divorced about 6 years before the beginning of the first novel, set in 1986, Postmortem.
 Subsequent on-again, off-again relationship with Mark James, who dies in a bombing in a London Tube station (in the novel Cruel and Unusual).
 Third relationship with Benton Wesley, who is supposedly killed in Point of Origin but later reappears.
 In 2007's The Book of the Dead, Scarpetta and Wesley become engaged, and they are married by the opening of 2008's Scarpetta.